 The successful candidate will be expected to perform the following tasks:

-- produce visual materials (images, videos, infographics, and more) for ILGA World’s social media channels, website, and other communication outputs
+- produce visual materials (images, videos, infographics, and more) for ILGA World’s social media, website, and other communication channels

 - assist the communications team in the planning and development of campaigns - including in the production of audio-visual materials

-- organise a daily press review to monitor ILGA World’s presence on mainstream media, as well as global LGBTI-related news
+- organise a daily press review to monitor ILGA World’s presence in mainstream media, as well as global LGBTI-related news

-- assist the communications team in the preparation of podcast episodes (organising interviews, assisting with audio editing, transcribing the episodes, translating the transcriptions)
+- assist the communications team in the preparation of podcast episodes (including by organising interviews, assisting with audio editing, and transcribing the episodes)

 Junior Consultancy conditions